 Suman studied Marketing at London South Bank University and went on to interning at Scripps Networks International for 6months.
 Soon after this she became assistant to Jane Featherstone.

-Rhiannon Jones, Office Manager and Assistant to Dan Isaacs, Chris Fry and Naomi de Pear
+Rhiannon Jones, Office Manager and Assistant to Dan Isaacs, and Chris Fry

 Rhiannon joined Sister Pictures in January 2017.
 She started her career in Post-Production soon after graduating from University with a BA in Media Production.
 Before moving to Sister Pictures Rhiannon was managing an Audio Post-Production company, Co-ordinating Post and Deliveries on popular UK Drama and Comedy for BBC, HBO, AMC and more.